 - Subramaniam P, McGlade E, Yurgelun-Todd D. Comorbid cannabis and tobacco use in adolescents and adults.
 Curr Addict Rep. 2016 Jun 1;3(2):182-188.

 Citation: Carlini BH.
 Marijuana and Tobacco Use.
-Alcohol & Drug Abuse Institute, University of Washington, August 2017.
+Addictions, Drug & Alcohol Institute (ADAI), University of Washington, August 2017.

 This report was produced with support from the Washington State Dedicated Marijuana Fund for research at the University of Washington.